HuRuilizhen/HuRuilizhen.github.io/README.md

-# RayBlog 🎒
+# Ray's Blog 🎒

-This is my personal blog.
-It's a work in progress.
-I will update it as I get more time.
-For templates, see [Scripts](https://github.com/JustGoodThemes/Scriptor-Jekyll-Theme).
-Welcome to [my blog website](https://huruilizhen.github.io)!
-Feel free to get my latest posts. 😊👍💕
+Welcome to my personal blog.
+This site is continuously evolving as I dedicate time to update and enhance it.
+You can explore various templates at [Scripts](https://github.com/JustGoodThemes/Scriptor-Jekyll-Theme).
+Visit [my blog website](https://huruilizhen.github.io) to catch up with my latest posts.